CommSec Pocket review: Hands-on review of the mini-investing app

 What I'm not a fan of

-While the individual fees are low, if you choose to invest small amounts frequently you could end up paying upwards of $50 per year in fees.
+While the individual fees are pretty low, they can actually be a sizeable portion of what you're investing.
+This is because of the low entry point.
+A $2 fee on a $50 trade is actually a 4% trading fee.
 This means you'll be paying higher fees than CommSec's main share trading platform and a dozen or so others on the market to invest the same amount.
 Although the incentive to get you putting aside small amounts is a nice one, it's the far costlier method.

 CommSec Pocket was simple and fairly enjoyable to use.
 It offers new investors an easy way to start saving and getting involved in the share market.
 However, it pays to work out how often you plan to invest per year, what your fees will be and how much that will impact your investments.